FialhoMath/FialhoMath/README.md

 ## 🧑‍💻 About Me

 My name is Matheus Fialho and I'm a Computer Science undergraduate at CESAR School.
-I'm currently in my first semester of college, and I've already learned a lot about coding and how to collaborate effectively in teams.
+I'm currently in my second semester of college, and I've already learned a lot about coding and how to collaborate effectively in teams.

 ---

 ## 🚀 Currently Learning
+- C 🌊
 - Python 🐍
 - HTML5 📄
 - CSS3 🎨